 On July 25, 2017, the tribunal decided the arbitration in favor of Valores Mundiales and Consorcio Andino, by dismissing the jurisdictional objections raised by the Republic and concluding that the Republic had violated provisions of the Investment Treaty.
 According to the Award issued by the arbitration tribunal, the Republic must pay US\$430.4 million to Valores Mundiales and Consorcio Andino as damages resulting from its violation of certain provisions of the Investment Treaty, plus compound interest at Libor +2% since January 22, 2013 and until the Award's effective payment date.
 As of December 31, 2020, the award plus interest amounts to approximately US\$552.7 million.
-The arbitration tribunal also ordered the Republic to pay US\$5.9 million for legal expenses incurred by the Claimants, were not recorded since they are considered a contingent asset under IAS 37.
+The arbitration tribunal also ordered the Republic to pay US\$5.9 million for legal expenses incurred by the Claimants during the arbitration.
+Both, the amount of the award plus interest and the legal expenses incurred by the Claimants, were not recorded since they are considered a contingent asset under IAS 37

 In the Award, the arbitration tribunal granted most of the Claimants' claims and concluded that the Republic had violated the Investment Treaty by (i) not granting a fair and equitable treatment to the Claimants' investments; (ii) adopting arbitrary measures that hindered the management and evolution of the Claimants' investments; and (iii) preventing the free transfer of funds related to the Claimants' investments.
 The arbitration tribunal dismissed the indirect expropriation claim submitted by the Claimants, since the tribunal considered, amongst other reasons, that the administrative expropriation procedure ordered by the Expropriation Decree had not been concluded and the special administrators appointed by the Republic did not exercised control over the companies in a substantial way.
-The Claimants retain their right to commence a new claim against the Republic if the latter continues with the enforcement of the Expropriation Decree.
+The Claimants retain their right to commence a new claim against the Republic if the latter continues with the enforcement of the Expropriation Decree and materializes the transfer of the right of ownership of the assets subject to the Expropriation Decree.